kelsey-sorrels/zaffre/README.md

   (set-fg! [this layer-id x y fg])
   ; Change the background color at (x, y) where bg is [red green blue] (0-255) (set-bg! [this layer-id x y bg])
+  ; Update the fx shader's uniform values
+  ; The key must match one of the uniforms specified in `make-terminal`'s options ; The value must be convertable to a double (assoc-fx-uniform! [this k v])
   ; Returns a core.async chan that holds keyboard key presses (get-key-chan [this])
   ; Changes the terminal's font.